-TX-004HR is a vaginal suppository estradiol drug candidate for the treatment of vulvar and vaginal atrophy, or VVA, in post-menopausal women with vaginal linings that do not receive enough estrogen.
+TX-004HR is a vaginal estradiol softgel drug candidate for the treatment of vulvar and vaginal atrophy, or VVA, in post-menopausal women with vaginal linings that do not receive enough estrogen.
 We believe that our drug candidate will be at least as effective as the traditional treatments for VVA because of an early onset of action with less systemic exposure inferring a greater probability of dose administration to the target tissue, and it will have an added advantage of being a simple, easier to use dosage form versus traditional VVA treatments.
 We initiated the REJOICE Trial, a multicenter, double-blind, placebo-controlled phase 3 clinical trial during the third quarter of 2014 to assess the safety and efficacy of TX-004HR for the treatment of moderate to severe dyspareunia, or painful intercourse, as a symptom of VVA due to menopause.
 We are conducting a single 12 week study, evaluating three different doses of estradiol: 4 mcg, 10 mcg and 25 mcg versus placebo.
 The FDA has noted that a single, large, well-controlled clinical trial to support safety and efficacy should be sufficient to submit an NDA for TX-004HR for the proposed indication and that to support the indication in a single trial, evidence of efficacy for a given dose would need to show statistical significance of at a 0.01 level.
 The study has been designed to include four primary endpoints: the reduction of vaginal pH levels to less than 5.0, an increase in superficial cells, a decrease in parabasal cells and the improvement of dyspareunia.
 If approved, the 4 mcg formulation would represent a lower effective dose than the currently available VVA therapies approved by the FDA.
 The trial is designed to enroll approximately 700 patients across approximately 100 sites.
-The last patient was enrolled in the REJOICE Trial in June of 2015 and we currently anticipate that the topline results of the trial will be reported during the fourth quarter of 2015.
-Based on such timeline and successful reports of the trial, we would anticipate filing an NDA
+The last patient was enrolled in the REJOICE Trial in June 2015, and we have completed the last patient visit in the trial.
+We currently anticipate that the topline results of the trial will be reported during the fourth quarter of 2015.
+Based on such timeline and successful reports of the trial, we would anticipate filing an NDA for TX-004HR as soon as the first half of 2016 and that such NDA could be approved by the FDA as soon as the first quarter of 2017, assuming an FDA review period of ten months from the receipt date to the PDUFA date for a non-new molecular entity.

-As of June 30, 2015, we had eleven issued patents, which included ten utility patents that relate to our combination progesterone and estradiol formulations and one method patent that relates to our OPERA® information technology platform.
+As of September 30, 2015, we had 13 issued patents, which included 11 utility patents that relate to our combination progesterone and estradiol formulations, one utility patent that relates to TX-004HR, which establishes an important intellectual property foundation for TX-004HR, and one method patent that relates to our OPERA® information technology platform.